rwhite35/Maven-Spring-Tomcat/README.md

 - `export JAVA_HOME=/usr/libexec/java_home -v 17`

 5. This project uses VSCode IDE and imports most project libraries and extensions through its Extension Manager.
-Regardless all `Dependency Implementations` are listed in the Grandle build (build.gradle) file and should automatically pull in any required dependencies regardless of the IDE used.
+Regardless all `Dependency Implementations` are listed in the Gradle build (build.gradle) file and should automatically pull in any required dependencies regardless of the IDE used.

 --